FioByr/hard_to_find_papers_project/README.md

 This folder contains the scripts and folders/files that were generated through ASReview's Makita workflow generator to conduct the simulation study.
 The scripts (as a jobs.bat file) to reproduce the multiple models and ARFI simulation are contained.

+## License

+This project is published under the MIT license.